 What makes pink lemonade pink?
-Doesn't the canned stuff just has food dye in it to make it pink?
+Doesn't the canned stuff just have food dye in it to make it pink?
 I haven't bought canned pink lemonade in decades so don't really know.
 (But just in case you're curious too, Joe Sevier at Epicurious has some theories.)

-How to Make Pink Lemonade
+How To Make Pink Lemonade

 I'm guessing the canned stuff we grew up with is pink only through the addition of artificial dyes.
 But we don't need to do that.